Budapestby VisitCity Guides

 Accessible Budapest: Practical Information for Travelers with Mobility Needs

-Budapest has made significant strides in improving accessibility, though the landscape remains one of ongoing development.
-Hungary's commitment is anchored by Act XXVI of 1998 on the Rights and Equal Opportunities of Persons with Disabilities, which forms the basis for the National Disability Programme.
+Budapest has been working hard to improve accessibility, though things are still changing and getting better.
+Hungary has Act XXVI of 1998 on the Rights and Equal Opportunities of Persons with Disabilities, which basically started their National Disability Programme.

 Close-up of tactile paving tiles with raised dots next to regular brick pavement